open-rsx/rsb-manual/specification-event.rst

 ===============

-:term:`Event` sequence numbers are 32-bit unsigned integers which indicate the order of :term:`event` s published by a particular :term:`informer`.
+:term:`Event` sequence numbers are 32-bit unsigned integers which indicate the order of :term:`events <event>` published by a particular :term:`informer`.
 Sequence numbers start at 0 corresponding to the first :term:`event` and are incremented by 1 for each subsequent :term:`event`.
 Sequence numbers wrap around to 0 at 4294967296 (that